Karlskrona

 Karlskrona (/ˈkɑːrlskrəʊnə/, /kɑːrlzˈkruːnə/, /sv/) is a locality and the seat of Karlskrona Municipality, Blekinge County, Sweden with a population of 66,675 in 2018.
 It is also the capital of Blekinge County.
 Karlskrona is known as Sweden's only baroque city and is host to Sweden's largest naval base and the headquarters of the Swedish Coast Guard.

 Historically, the city has been home to a German minority, thus enabling the formation of a German Congregational church.
 It also counted Jewish people in its population.

-In 1998, parts of the city, including the Karlskrona Naval Base, was declared a UNESCO World Heritage Site.
+In 1998, parts of the city, including the Karlskrona Naval Base, were declared a UNESCO World Heritage Site.

 History

 Under Danish rule, the island on which Karlskrona was built, Trossö, was used chiefly for farming and grazing.
 During the 16th century, it was owned by the farmer Offe Månsson.
 A couple of kilometers away on the mainland there was another, older town called Lyckeby or Lyckå (today a city district of Karlskrona).
 In 1599, King Christian IV of Denmark founded a new town, Kristianopel, a little further away.
 Lyckeby lost its town privileges which were transferred to the new town, and Lyckeby Castle was torn down.

 At the Treaty of Roskilde in 1658 during the Second Northern War, Blekinge fell under Swedish rule.
 In the subsequent years, the Swedish government developed plans to relocate most of the Royal Swedish Navy from the Stockholm area to a more southerly location.
 At the time Sweden was the dominant military power in the Baltic Sea region, but needed a better strategic location for its navy, as the Swedish fleet tended to get stuck in the ice during winter while located close to Stockholm.
 It was therefore decided to move it to an ice-free location in the newly conquered province, which also offered a very strategic position against Denmark, and with short sailing distances to Sweden's German and Baltic provinces.

 It was decided to base most of the kingdom's fleet on Trossö where a new naval base and city were to be constructed.
 The location was strategically advantageous on an island in the archipelago with control over the link to the mainland and surrounded by islets where fortifications were erected to protect the naval base.
 Until 1679, the island and the nearby islets were owned by the farmer Vittus Andersson; he was forced to sell his properties to the Swedish crown.
 The same year work on relocating the navy from the Stockholm area to Trossö begun.

 The city itself was founded on 10 August 1680.
 The city's name means Karl's Crown in honour of King Karl XI of Sweden, the name being inspired by the name of the older city of Landskrona in Scania.
 The nearby town of Ronneby was dissolved as a town and its population forced to move to Karlskrona which benefited from several years of customs freedom.
 Shipbuilders for the shipyards of the new naval base were brought in from Ostrobothnia and Stockholm.